Chapter 15 (Fluids & Electrolytes)

 Answer Key to Chapter 15 Learning Activities

-Scenario A Answer Key:
+Scenario A

 2. Explain the likely cause of the ABG results.
 The exacerbation of heart failure is likely causing fluid in his alveoli, decreasing ventilation, and causing the retention of carbon dioxide and decreased oxygenation.
+Dissolved carbon dioxide is an acid, so as the acid accumulates, the pH decreases, causing acidosis.

 4. What is Mr. Smith’s fluid balance this morning?
 Support your answer with data.
-He is demonstrating Deficient Fluid Volume as evidenced by the following signs and symptoms: feeling thirsty and dizzy, having low systolic blood pressure and elevated heart rate and respiratory rate, and lab work showing elevated serum sodium and BUN results.
+He is demonstrating Deficient Fluid Volume as evidenced by the following signs and symptoms: feeling thirsty and dizzy, having low systolic blood pressure with elevated heart rate and respiratory rate, and lab work showing elevated serum sodium and BUN results.

 8. Create a new expected outcome in SMART format for Mr. Smith: Mr. Smith will demonstrate fluid balance within 24 hours as evidenced by moist mucus membranes and 24-hour intake and output balance.